Learn how to measure sickness absence, the main components of an absence policy, and how to address short- and long-term

-The reasons for sickness absence are sensitive personal data according to the Data Protection Act 2018.
+The reasons for sickness absence are categorised as sensitive personal data under the Data Protection Act 2018.
 The Information Commissioner’s Guide to Data Protection 2018 suggests that absence records should be kept separately from sickness records.

-The code establishes the general principle that employers should only collect information relating to the health of individual workers if:
+The guidance establishes the general principle that employers should only collect information relating to the health of individual workers where:

 - express, freely given consent has been provided by the worker(s) concerned, or

 - collection is necessary to enable compliance with the employer’s legal obligations, for example to prevent breaching the health and safety regulations and/or anti-discrimination rules.

-Collection of medical records and health information relating to individual workers not covered is likely to be a breach of the Data Protection Act 2018.
+Collection of medical records and health information relating to individual workers not covered by these two categories is likely to be a breach of the Data Protection Act 2018.

-An employer should draft a consent form for the employee to sign making it clear that they are giving consent to the GP to supply a medical report.
-In accordance with the Data Protection Act 2018, details of sickness absence and medical reports are classified as sensitive personal data and should therefore not be disclosed to third parties without express consent.
+An employer should draft a consent form for the employee to sign, making it clear that they are giving consent to the GP to supply a medical report.
+In accordance with the Data Protection Act 2018, details of sickness absence and medical reports are classified as sensitive personal data and should not be disclosed to third parties without express consent.

 There are also strict rules about patient confidentiality, and no GP will disclose information unless they are sure the employee has consented to its release.

 The employer should send the consent form to the GP along with a list of questions relating to the illness/absence and details of the employee’s role.
-The more information the GP has, the more likely it is they will be able to make an assessment and comment on the suitability of the role and any necessary adjustments to their role.
+The more information the GP has, the more likely it is they will be able to make an assessment and comment on the suitability of the role and any necessary adjustments to that role.

 Can an absent employee be disciplined for refusing permission to contact their doctor?